Healthy Pet Diets, So They Can Live Long Happy Lives!

 Puppies and kittens need at least 12% and up to 15% bone to help them develop their skeletal growth and the development of adult teeth.

 If you weigh your dog’s or cat’s food, and then add this for a total of 10% by weight, then you should be in good shape.
 I recommend making your own.
-There are directions to do this in the cookbook: “Dr. Becker’s Real Food For Healthy Dogs And Cats.”
-It’s excellent.
+There are directions to do this in the pet food cookbooks: “Dr. Becker’s Real Food For Dogs And Cats” or “The Forever Dog Life: 120+ Recipes, Longevity Tips, and New Science for Better Bowls and Healthier Homes”

 Some doctors don’t believe in the power of foods and nutrition.
 Their focus is on treatment, not prevention.
 But I believe if we eat the right foods, we have the power to reverse and prevent disease.
 I use food as medicine, and I’ve seen it work on people, and also on my pets and the wildlife that I rehabilitate.